Finding a job in Australia

 Throughout the 20th century and into the early 21st century, Australia’s economic growth and success was largely based on its abundance of agricultural, mineral and fuels resources.
 However, as the country gradually shifts towards a knowledge-based economy, new opportunities for employment are opening up.

-Growing industries in Australia
+Growth industries in Australia

 This is a permanent resident visa which can be applied for either overseas or in Australia, but only once you’ve been nominated by an approved Australian employer.
-This visa offers three streams for migrants:
+The visa offers three streams for migrants:

 - The Temporary Residence Transition stream.
 This is for 457 visa holders who have worked for two years in the same position with their employer, and the employer now wants to offer them a permanent position.

 - The Direct Entry stream.
 This stream is for people nominated under the Direct Entry stream.
 It includes people who have never or only briefly worked in Australia, and temporary residents who do not qualify for the above stream.